LEARN-LK/lms/Quizzes&Questionnaires.md

 * Repeat steps 1-4 for as many questions as you need.
 * When you are finished, click Save changes again.

-<h3>Embed answers - Short answer questions, Numerical questions, Multi-response answers.</h3>
+<h3>Embed answers - Question type(Short answer questions, Numerical questions, Multi-response answers). </h3>